Internetrix/silverstripe-versionedhasmanydataobject/README.md

 #### many_many

-Apply this extension to the dataobject which has Versioned extension (e.g. Page).
+1. pply this extension to the dataobject which has Versioned extension (e.g. Page).

 	class Page extends SiteTree {